We offer a broad and exciting range of activities for students across the curriculum ranging from Key Stage 2 to Key

 We run a wide range of events and activities for young people aged between 9 and 19, targeted at state school educated students, students who would be the first in their family to attend university, students from low socio-economic backgrounds and students who come from neighbourhoods where there is low progression to higher education.

 Our aim is to enhance and encourage access to higher education for all those who have the potential to study at university, regardless of background, and to ensure that the students studying at the University of Warwick are representative of our local and wider national communities.

-Ensuring the university is accessible to students from all backgrounds is one of the values set out in Warwick's University strategy, demonstrating our commitment to widening participation and the significance placed on this important work.
+Ensuring the university is accessible to students from all backgrounds is one of the strategic priorities set out in Warwick's University strategy, demonstrating our commitment to widening participation and the significance placed on this important work.

 Our latest Widening Participation Annual Report is now out - you can read it here.